Efficient Transformers with Dynamic Token Pooling: Dynamic-Pooling Transformer

 \subsubsection{Segmenting with Subword Tokenizers}

-The most widespread algorithms for extracting variable-length boundaries for text are subword tokenizers, including Unigram \cite{kudo2018subword}, Byte Pair Encoding ~\cite[BPE;][]{sennrich2016neural}, and WordPiece~\cite{schuster2012japanese}.
-Nevertheless, these create subwords greedily.
-As a result, the segmentation for a given sequence prefix might change after more tokens are observed.
+Widespread algorithms for extracting variable-length boundaries for text are subword tokenizers, including Unigram \cite{kudo2018subword}, Byte Pair Encoding ~\cite[BPE;][]{sennrich2016neural}, and WordPiece~\cite{schuster2012japanese}.
+However, these create subwords greedily, and might change the segmentation of a given sequence prefix after more tokens are observed.
 For instance, consider the phrase `\textit{civil aviation}'.
-A Unigram model might choose to segment its prefix `\textit{civil aviatio}' differently before and after observing the character `\textit{n}':\\
+A Unigram model might segment its prefix `\textit{civil aviatio}' differently before and after observing the character `\textit{n}':\\

 \\

 During training an entire sentence is tokenized, but during inference a prefix is extended one character at a time and re-tokenized, possibly changing the boundaries like in the example above.
 Hence, deploying off-the-shelf tokenizers na\"ively during inference does not recover the oracle segments and creates a mismatch between training and evaluation boundaries.